wylie102/duckdb.yazi/README.md

 <img width="700" alt="Screenshot 2025-04-02 at 14 53 38" src="https://github.com/user-attachments/assets/d2267298-b91b-496c-ae74-1d432b826f6f" />

 You can also turn the highlighting off by adding `.highlight_results off` In which case it will look like below.
-(Note this is also how it will look on non mac os systems currently).

 <img width="700" alt="Screenshot 2025-03-22 at 18 00 06" src="https://github.com/user-attachments/assets/db09fff9-2db1-4273-9ddf-34d0bf087967" />